Functions of Government Primary 4 (Basic 4) – Term 1 Week 8 Civic Education

 Government functions are beyond governing the public affairs.
 They also perform other functions such as –

-3. provision of good medical facilities and equipments.
+3. Government provides good medical facilities and equipments.

 PRESENTATION